Form Controls

 setDefaultValue($value) sets the default value

-getValue() get current value
+getValue() get the current value

 Rendering:

-setTranslator($translator) sets translator
+setTranslator($translator) sets the translator

 setHtmlId($id) sets the HTML attribute id

-setHtmlType($type) sets HTML attribute type
+setHtmlType($type) sets the HTML attribute type

-setHtmlName($name) sets HTML attribute name
+setHtmlName($name) sets the HTML attribute name

-setOption($key, $value) sets rendering data
+setOption($key, $value) sets rendering options

 Validation:

-addRule() set validation rule
+addRule() adds a validation rule

-addCondition(), addConditionOn() set validation condition
+addCondition(), addConditionOn() sets a validation condition

-addError($message) passing error message
+addError($message) adds an error message

-setMaxLength($length) sets the maximum number of allowed characters
+setMaxLength($length) sets the maximum allowed number of characters

 Omitted Values